debadityaroy/kaldi/README.md

 Running
 ================================
-1.To run, please use the egs/sre10/v1/run_hmdb51.sh file.
-Remember to give executable permissions to this file (for Linux "chmod +x egs/sre10/v1/run.sh").

-2. Create a folder anywhere e.g. /home/debaditya/HOF.
+1. Create a folder anywhere e.g. /home/debaditya/HOF.
 The folder you created above is the variable "parent_dir" in egs/sre10/v1/run.sh.

-3. Download and extract the features given above into that folder.
+2. Download and extract the features given above into that folder.

-4. To run the code now navigate to the egs/sre10/v1/ directory in the code folder and use the following command
+3. To run the code now navigate to the egs/sre10/v1/ directory in the code folder and use the following command

 ./run.sh "parent_dir"
+Remember to give executable permissions to this file (for Linux "chmod +x egs/sre10/v1/run.sh").

-5.The scores you should obtain will be in EER (equal error rate).
+4.The scores you should obtain will be in EER (equal error rate).
 They should be as follows:

-6. Classification accuracy reported in the paper is calculated as 100-EER.
+5. Classification accuracy reported in the paper is calculated as 100-EER.
 However,

-7. These scores are based on cosine-scoring, LDA and PLDA applied to action-vectors.
+6. These scores are based on cosine-scoring, LDA and PLDA applied to action-vectors.

-8. For discriminative embedding using Siamese networks, the action-vectors have to be extracted from the folders
+7. For discriminative embedding using Siamese networks, the action-vectors have to be extracted from the folders

 Training action-vectors : <parent_dir>/exp/ivectors_hmdb51_train_512_200
 Testing action-vectors : <parent_dir>/exp/ivectors_hmdb51_test_512_200